How Hospitality Tech Keeps Staff Safer Now and in the Future

 In a situation such as a quarantine where a department head might not be on the property, they can still provide support to their staff from their phone.
 They are able to remotely view operations, create and assign tasks to staff, and monitor progress.
 Maintaining a sense of normality during emergencies contributes to keeping everyone calm, and ultimately, safe.

 Checklists are a tried and true method of ensuring health standards and superior service.
-We’ve certainly sung their praises before.
+We’ve certainly sung their praises before in another article.
 However, this unique situation highlights how they help to assure that all hygiene rules are met.
 Digital checklists help staff and supervisors stay on track with tasks, adhere to daily SOPs, and follow protocol when starting and finishing the workday.
 While cleanliness is paramount, it’s more than housekeepers who can benefit from checklists.

 Properties that are temporarily closed due to COVID-19 can still significantly benefit from checklists.
 Digital checklists help to conduct safety checks (e.g. fire alarms, switches, electronics), prevent legionella, and perform comprehensive close down procedures.

 In emergencies, it’s necessary to act quickly.
 Circumstances can change due to new travel restrictions or government alerts, so it’s important to keep your finger on the pulse.
 That includes informing your hospitality team.
 They need to stay connected and work as a synchronized unit to update guests and ensure the highest standards of health and security.

 For example, the government could send out advisories recommending that public spaces be closed.
 You could immediately inform all staff members with a few clicks to close and redirect guests away from areas such as the gym, pool or sauna.
 In scenarios such as a quarantine, all departments can be notified and given standard responses to address guests’ questions and concerns.